 Section 3 highlights the many assumptions, choices and trade-offs needed in a modelling and uncertainty analysis project.
 The main goal of the model report is to document, discuss and justify the assumptions, choices and trade-offs in an open and transparent way that is amenable to review.
-The report is crucial in decision-making - less so the actual model dataset, scripts and results, as these are usually only accessible to the modelling team.
+The report is crucial in decision making - less so the actual model dataset, scripts and results, as these are usually only accessible to the modelling team.

 The key to successful communication is to present the information about uncertainty in a way that is most likely to aid decision-making.
-To achieve this, analysis of uncertainty information in model output needs to be:

-- 1. adequately tailored to decision-makers' needs - 2. focused on the messages that are most likely to be relevant to their decisions - 3. presented in plain and clear (precise, non-technical) language.
+To achieve this, analysis of uncertainty information in model output needs to be: (i) adequately tailored to decision makers' needs; (ii) focused on the messages that are most likely to be relevant to their decisions; and (iii) presented in plain and clear (precise, non-technical) language (Richardson et al. 2017).